mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

 .. warning::

-   This tutorial has not yet been updated for CellBlender 1.0 RC.
+   This tutorial has not yet been updated for CellBlender 1.0.
 Therefore, some things might not work exactly as described.

 Download the blend files used for these tutorials here_.
 You will still